reistiago/currencyfair/README.md

  - Current implementation doesn't persist data, so if the server is restarted all data is lost.
  - While vertx event bus supports clustering the current implementation, given that there is no shared data, would not work.
-This could be handled either by using a persistence mechanism or a in memory distributed cache ([hazelcast](https://hazelcast.org) could be an option)
+This could be handled either by using a persistence mechanism or a in memory distributed cache ([hazelcast](https://hazelcast.org) could be an option).
- - The application is not exposing metrics
+ - The application is not exposing metrics.
- - The event bus doesn't provide out of the box guaranteed delivery, only best effort, so some messages can be lost and there is no application logic to handle that
+ - The event bus doesn't provide out of the box guaranteed delivery, only best effort, so some messages can be lost and there is no application logic to handle that.

 ## Deployment